Knoose/Save_the_Rain/README.md

 Node should now be installed!
 In the next step we will test it and install the CLI.

-##### Installing th Particle Driver
+##### Installing the Particle Driver

 You'll also need to install the Windows driver.
-Download it [here]:https://s3.amazonaws.com/spark-website/Particle.zip.
+Download it [here] (https://s3.amazonaws.com/spark-website/Particle.zip).

 Unzip the file.
 It is fine to unzip this as a default into your Downloads folder.